OPSIS-REPO/Ansible/README.md

 # Ansible
-All the generic Playbooks for Ansible and Ansible Tower or AWX
+All the generic Playbooks for Ansible and Ansible Tower or AWX and More